rodmcnew/solo-web-monitor/README.md

 # Demo
 [Try the demo](https://solo-web-monitor.herokuapp.com/demo/reset-data).
-Give the demo 60 seconds to first load.
-It is hosted on a free instance that falls asleep after a while.
+Give the demo 60 seconds to first load because it is hosted on a free instance that falls asleep after a while.
 Clicking this demo link resets the database to demo data.

 # What